nickchase/k0s/docs/cplb.md

 level=info msg="     k0sctl kubeconfig"
 ```

 The cluster with the two nodes should be available by now.
-Setup the kubeconfig
+Set up the kubeconfig
 file in order to interact with it:

 ```shell